chefspec/chefspec/README.md

 - Download all the dependencies listed in your `Cheffile` into the temporary directory
 - Set ChefSpec's `cookbook_path` to the temporary directory

-Note that in order to test the cookbook in the current working directory, you have to write your `Cheffile` like this:
+**NOTE** In order to test the cookbook in the current working directory, you have to write your `Cheffile` like this:

 ```ruby